mrcartoonster/Box/docs/docs/user-guide/conversion_box.md

 These keys are not stored anywhere, and trying to modify them as an attribute will actually modify the underlying regular key\'s value.

-**Warning: duplicate attributes possible**
+!!! warning
+    Duplicate attributes possible.
     If you have two keys that evaluate to the same attribute, such as "a!b" and "a?b" would become ab, there is no way to discern between them, only reference or update them via standard dictionary modification.